rancher/elemental-docs/docs/machineregistration-reference.md

 #### config.elemental.install

-Contains the installation configuration that would be applied via `operator-register` when booted from an ISO and passed to [`elemental-cli install`](https://github.com/rancher/elemental-cli/blob/main/docs/elemental_install.md)
+Contains the installation configuration that would be applied via `elemental-register --install` when booted from an ISO and passed to [`elemental install`](https://github.com/rancher/elemental-toolkit/blob/main/docs/elemental_install.md)

 Supports the following values: